judeleonard/Judeleonard/README.md

 ### About Me
 My name is Jude Ndu, I go by the online name Judeleonard.
 I'm a graduate of Physics and Python certified.
 I have experience in data analysis, machine learning, deep learning with a focus in natural language processing.
-I interned at Hamoye HQ, where I worked on machine learning and real time decision projects.I love contributing to open source projects and Python is my favorite language.
+I interned at Hamoye HQ, where I worked on machine learning and real time decision projects.
+Currently I'm working on project that leverages AI Engineering.
+I love contributing to open source projects and Python is my favorite language.

 ### Github stats
 ![JudeLeonard's GitHub stats](https://github-readme-stats.vercel.app/api?username=judeleonard&show_icons=true&theme=algolia)